MODERN MARVEL: A Study in Light and Luxury with Vanessa Di Palma Wright

 Christine Brown: Sister Wife book cover

-Christine Brown Sister Wife book cover
+Christine Brown Sister Wives book cover portrait by MANICPROJECT

 This was the second book cover I photographed for Simon & Schuster.
 Christine was super down-to-earth and easy to work with.
 The shot that made the cover was the second look we photographed.
 As soon as she donned that red blazer, everyone on set felt like this was it.